dhawale-lab/dhawale-lab.github.io/positions/index.md

 {% capture response %}
-Since we get hundreds of internship requests every year, we apologize that we cannot respond to every email.
+Since we get large numbers of internship request emails every year, we apologize in advance that we cannot respond to every request.
 {% endcapture %}

 {% capture content %}**Emails:** {{ response }}{% endcapture %}